-- a.
 Any registered student organization may request the use of space in academic buildings for specific purposes.
 These purposes may include, but are not limited to, regular meetings of honorary or professional organizations, lectures, seminars or workshops and special programs and functions.
 The space must be reserved through the Academic Support and Facilities Resources Office.
+All requests must be submitted in writing by an active member of the student organization.
+Written requests can be submitted via the Academic Support and Facilities Resources website www. depts.ttu.edu/asfr or in person at the office.
+All requests must include the full name, department, and phone number of the student organization's full-time faculty or staff advisor.
 Recurring space assignments may be made for one semester only.
 All space assignments are made on the basis of use consistent with the purposes of the university and of available space.
 Space assignments will not be made during final examination periods.
-Academic use by departments and colleges has priority over other uses and organizational assignments may be changed or canceled if conflicts with regular academic programs develop. - b.
-Academic space will be assigned on a limited basis if: - 1) Suitable space is not available in the Student Union. - 2) The intended use is in keeping with the educational purposes of the university. - 3) The intended use does not conflict with the use by academic programs or academic organizations. - 4) The intended use does not conflict with normal security and maintenance schedules.
+Academic use by departments and colleges has priority over other uses and organizational assignments may be changed or canceled if conflicts with regular academic programs develop.

+- b.
+Academic space will be assigned on a limited basis if: - 1) The intended use is in keeping with the educational purposes of the university. - 2) The intended use does not conflict with the use by academic programs or academic organizations. - The intended use does not conflict with normal security and maintenance schedules.